oxcompsoc/learntocode/chapter3/README.md

     print(number, end=" ") # This will print " " after number.
     ```

-7)  Create a program, which prints a square of *s of size `n` based on input.
+7)  a)  Create a program, which prints a square of *s of size `n` based on input.
 As a generalisation of the example.
     ```Sample:
     Input side length of the square: 10
     **********